Replace a lost Company Constitution on law firm website

 I asked her for all the Company details including a Constitution.
 She said she did not get a Constitution.
 I am surprised ASIC did not require a Constitution during the process of incorporating a Company.

-A: The client is foolish:
+A: The client with the ‘lost’ Constitution is foolish:

 - for setting up a company without speaking to her accountant and financial planner first

 - ASIC and the Australian government want you to have these dangerous Replaceable Rules.
 This is so governments can ‘control‘ your company.
-The forever changing, Replaceable Rules may, for example, in the future require:
+The forever-changing, Replaceable Rules may, for example, in the future require:

 - at least one Christian as a director